Information for prisoners and their families

 Prison visits

-The rules about visiting someone in prison vary according to whether you are:
+The rules about visiting someone in prison depend on whether you’re:

 a convicted prisoner whose case has been decided.

-If you would like visits but do not usually get them the prison chaplain or social worker may be able to arrange for a volunteer prison visitor to visit you.
+The prison chaplain or social worker might be able to arrange for a volunteer prison visitor to visit you.

-There are strict rules on gifts that can be given to you and your visitor should check with the prison what they can take to the prison before the visit.
+There are strict rules on gifts that can be given to prisoners.
+If you’re visiting someone in prison, you should check with the prison what you’re allowed to bring before your visit.

 Financial help for prison visits